permissionlessweb/usb/README.md

 # USB: Account Module To Interact With Jackal Protocol

-The `usb-plugin` is a module app designed for accounts to interact with Jackal Protocol, in order to power an extremely convenient UX for users & developers who desire to save files with Jackal.
+The `usb-plugin` is a module app designed for an extremely convenient UX for users & developers who desire to save files with an [Abstract Account](https://docs.abstract.money/3_framework/2_account_abstraction.html), via storage providers on [Jackal](https://docs.jackalprotocol.com/docs/intro).

 ## Differnce Between Usb-Plugin & Usb-Adapter